Public Holidays in France 2026 – National & Christian Holidays

 How many national public holidays does France have?

-France has 11 official public holidays that apply nationwide.
+France has 11 official public holidays observed nationwide each year.

 Does France shift holidays when they fall on a weekend?

-In Alsace and Moselle, Good Friday and St Stephen’s Day (December 26) are observed as public holidays, though they are not observed in other parts of France.
+Alsace and Moselle observe Good Friday and St Stephen’s Day (December 26) as additional public holidays.

 Why is Bastille Day important?

-Bastille Day (July 14) marks a key event in the French Revolution (storming of the Bastille in 1789) and symbolizes the values of the Republic: liberty, equality, fraternity.
+Bastille Day (July 14) commemorates the storming of the Bastille in 1789 and symbolizes the Republic’s values of liberty, equality, and fraternity.

 Conclusion

-Public holidays in France mirror a blend of religious tradition, national pride, and regional heritage.
-From Easter observances to Bastille Day and commemorations of war milestones, these holidays are embedded in French public and cultural life.
+Public holidays in France reflect a balance of religious tradition, historical remembrance, and national identity.
+From Easter observances to Bastille Day and wartime commemorations, these holidays are integral to French public life.

 Also Explore: Public Holidays in Finland